boundary/boundary-plugin-shell/README.md

 5. Click on the _Add a plugin_ drop down menu and select _shell_.
 ![](src/main/resources/add_metric_dialog.png)

-6. Click on the _Add a Metric Command_ fill out the form as shown here:
+6. Click on the _Add a Metric Command_ fill out the form as shown here and the click on _OK_:
 ![](src/main/resources/add_metric_command_form.png)

 7. Click on the _Save_ button to save the configuration.